7 Things You Must Know About Claiming Social Security

 4: Applying at the Wrong Time

-You need to pinpoint when you apply for Social Security and when you do really depend on your circumstances.
+It would help if you pinpointed when you apply for Social Security and depend on your circumstances.

 In 2014, the SSA began sending workers statements to help them plan retirement.
 Read these statements carefully.
 Go over them with your financial counselor or an advisor at the Social Administration local office.
 Here is a link to help you find the closest local office near you: https://secure.ssa.gov/ICON/main.jsp